On Physical Measures for Cherry Flows: Introduction

 The number $q_n$ is the number of times we have to iterate the rotation by $\rho$ in order that the orbit of any point makes its closest return so far to the point itself (see Chapter I, Sect.
 I in \cite{deMvS}).

-\begin{defin} Let $\rho$ be the rotation number of $\varphi$ (respectively $\phi$) and let $(a_i)_{i\in\N}$ be the integers of the representation as an infinite continued fraction of $\rho$.
+\begin{defin} Let $\rho$ be an irrational number and let $(a_i)_{i\in\N}$ be the integers of the representation as an infinite continued fraction of $\rho$.
 We say that $\rho$ is of bounded type if and only if there exist a positive real number $M$ such that, for any $i$, $a_i < M$. \end{defin}